 - Navigate to your Applications folder and open up the program.

-This is where things get a little complicated (and maybe a little irritating).
-If you are like me, you install a font on your system and then delete all the excess files.
-This program doesn’t access your system’s font files.
+This is where the process gets slightly complicated (and maybe a little irritating).
+If you’re like me, you install a font on your system and then delete all the excess files.
+The problem here is that this program doesn’t access your system’s font files.
 It wants you to drop the actual font file (TTF or OTF) into the software.

-This isn’t an issue if you have just downloaded the font.
-But if you have deleted the files out of your folders and they are just on your system, then that just sucks up more time to go and redownload them.
+This may not be an issue if you have just downloaded the font.
+But if you have deleted the files from your folders and they’re now just on your system, then you’ll have to redownload them.

-It might be worth it for the last feature though!
+It might be worth the extra time and effort in exchange for the last feature, though!

 Drag your font into the window of Font Lab.

-To adjust the font size, grab the circle on the slider and move it left or right.
+To adjust the font size, grab the cursor on the slider and move it left or right.

-Once you have the word art set to your liking, we are ready for the fun part!
+Once you have the word art set to your liking, let the fun begin!
 You can click on the rectangle with the arrow pointing to the right and save your work as an SVG.

-Now you can take that file and it can be uploaded to Cricut Design Space and use as often as you wish.
+Now you can take that file and upload it into Cricut Design Space to use as often as you wish.

-If you are designing a shirt with cuttable graphics then you can add this to your design in Illustrator.
+If you’re designing a shirt with cuttable graphics, add this to your design in Illustrator.
 No need to rasterize your text and then trace and expand it!

-If you would like to learn how to design SVG files from scratch, check out my course!
+If you would like to learn how to design SVG files from scratch, check out my course below!